Semicolonstartingtexts/conversationhubstandards/outline.md

 Declaring System Commands

-Secure…, Free…, Join… the/those… phrases…, Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Stack..., Track..., Unstack…, Untrack…, Unstack… and leave…, Untrack… and leave…, Untrack and unstack… and leave…, Clean up…, Clean up… and adjust…
+Secure…, Free…, Join… the/those… phrases…, Change… to say…, Amend… With…, Prepend… To…, Add… that… to…, Remove… from…, Stack..., Track..., Unstack…, Stop tracking…, Stop tracking… and leave…, Stop tracking… and leave…, Untrack and unstack… and leave…, Clean up…, Clean up… and adjust…

 Communication System Commands